thomasvanta/lzxsoftware/BUILDING-PlatformIO.md

 ## Uploading firmware and debugging with ST-Link

-***IMPORTANT NOTE**: Misconfiguring electronics could damage your module, your Eurorack case, and/or your computer.
+> ***IMPORTANT NOTE**: Misconfiguring electronics could damage your module, your Eurorack case, and/or your computer.
 Proceed completely at your own risk!*
+>
+> *This method **does** allow you to connect the module to both Eurorack power and the STLink programmer at the same time.
+The STLinkv2-ISOL is recommended for additional protection.*

 Debugging with PlatformIO should work with one or more of the following devices: